aiyinyuedejustin/aiyinyuedejustin/README.md

 - 🥅 2022 Goals: **Contribute more to Open Source projects**

-- 👨‍💻 All of my projects are available at [https://github.com/aiyinyuedejustin](https://github.com/aiyinyuedejustin)
+- 👨‍💻 Some of my projects are available at [https://github.com/aiyinyuedejustin](https://github.com/aiyinyuedejustin)

-- 💬 Ask me about **ML,DL, Data Science ,NLP**

 - 📫 How to reach me **gaoyukun316@gmail.com**